randy3k/Whitespace/README.md

 ### Installation
-These plugin can be installed via package control.
+This plugin can be installed via package control.

 ### Options
 - The easiest way to apply "remove trailing whitespace" is by Command Palette `C+Shift+P`.